Vehuh/dexScraper/README.md

 ## How to use

 - Modify the main.py for the tokens you want to extract data for
-- Execute the main.py and the output will be all the pairs info found by Dex Screener
+- Execute the main.py and the output will be all the pairs info found by Dex Screener or Gecko Terminal, depending on the chosen function